Illustration of file cabinets with lock

 Browsers usually indicate that a site is using HTTPS by showing a small lock icon somewhere in the address bar.
 The HTTPS Everywhere browser plugin forces sites to use the SSL connection if available.

 Any time you’re on someone else’s wifi network, it’s possible for others to monitor and and intercept your web traffic, even if it’s password-protected.
 The easiest way to ensure your privacy and security while on someone else’s network is to use a Virtual Private Network (VPN), which routes all of your internet traffic through a private, encrypted server.
 While some companies and organizations run their own VPN servers, there are also a wide array of commercial VPN services.
 Most of these services offer servers in multiple countries, and the one that we use at Palantir also provides static IP addresses, which is useful when working with clients who restrict access to their networks by location.

-If you’re worried about advertisers or other third parties tracking your web traffic, Privacy Badger provides you with a greater level of control and security than running your browser in “incognito” or “anonymous” mode.
+Ad blocking software is controversial because it undermines the financial model of many websites that provide free content to users; however, it is also the best way to mitigate against advertising malware as well as other third-party tracking software.
+Privacy Badger provides you with a greater level of control and security than running your browser in “incognito” or “anonymous” mode.
 Firefox and other privacy-focused browsers also have built-in tools that enable you to block trackers and make sure that sensitive data like passwords, cookies, and your browsing history isn’t stored on your computer or device.

 While there’s no way to completely protect yourself from all possible threats online, following the recommendations in this article will greatly reduce the risk of having your information or identity compromised.